Sosycz/EventAggregator/README.md

 Working on this project gave me an insight on how client-server web applications work.
 I've explored the path of creating a simple REST-API from scratch and chained it with GUI.
-The data computed by this application was being stored in MySQL database while testing, therefore I had tounderstand the basic concepts of SQL and relational databases.
+The data computed by this application was being stored in MySQL database while testing, therefore I had to understand the basic concepts of SQL and relational databases.